pattonsgirl/CS1180/05-Methods/README.md

 }
 ```

-- define parameters of methods
+### Define parameters of methods

 - methods can define one or more parameters
 - parameters store the value given when the method is called with arguments

 ```
 public static int calcSum (int var1, String var2, double var3) {